Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Related Works

 \subsection{Partition Coloring Problem}

-The PCP models wavelength routing and assignment in optical networks by requiring the selection of exactly one vertex from each partition, subject to the constraint that conflicting paths cannot share the same physical resource~\cite{li2000partition}.
-The authors proved that PCP is NP-complete, establishing its theoretical hardness and motivating subsequent algorithmic research.
-From a modeling perspective, PCP can be regarded as a generalization of the classical Vertex Coloring Problem (VCP).
-Unlike VCP, the vertex set in PCP is divided into mutually disjoint subsets, and a feasible solution requires selecting one vertex from each subset before assigning colors to the induced subgraph.
-This additional combinatorial structure substantially increases problem complexity and necessitates specialized solution techniques.
+The PCP was originally introduced in wavelength routing and assignment for optical networks, where exactly one vertex must be selected from each partition, and conflicting paths cannot share the same resource~\cite{li2000partition}.
+The problem is NP-complete, which explains the substantial computational difficulty observed in practical applications.
+From a modeling viewpoint, PCP extends the classical Vertex Coloring Problem (VCP): in addition to assigning colors under adjacency constraints, one must satisfy partition-selection constraints before coloring the induced subgraph.
+This extra combinatorial layer creates stronger coupling between feasibility and coloring decisions and typically requires dedicated algorithmic treatment.

-Recent studies have investigated both exact and heuristic approaches for solving PCP.
-Exact solution frameworks based on decomposition and cutting plane techniques have been shown to improve computational efficiency on small and medium sized instances \citep{cseker2019decomposition,SEKER202167}, while hybrid methods that combine set packing formulations with Branch and Price algorithms achieve high solution quality and improved scalability \citep{olariu2025set}.
-For large scale instances, metaheuristic approaches such as ant colony optimization demonstrate good performance and robustness \citep{fidanova2014ant}.
-Hardware accelerated solvers, including digital annealers for quadratic unconstrained binary optimization, have also been explored as alternative solution paradigms for PCP \citep{cseker2022digital}.
-On the theoretical side, PCP has been linked to selective coloring, weighted coloring, and independent set problems, further enriching its modeling and algorithmic foundations \citep{zhu2020partition}.
-These connections have enabled PCP to serve as a powerful abstraction for a variety of complex resource allocation problems, including electric vehicle charging scheduling and spectrum assignment \citep{kheiri2021constructing}.
+Algorithmic studies on PCP span exact, heuristic, and hardware-accelerated directions.
+On the exact side, decomposition and cutting-plane frameworks improve performance on small and medium instances \citep{cseker2019decomposition, SEKER202167}, while set-packing-based formulations combined with Branch-and-Price provide stronger scalability and solution quality \citep{olariu2025set}.
+For larger instances, metaheuristics such as ant colony optimization offer robust approximate performance \citep{fidanova2014ant}.
+In parallel, digital-annealer-based QUBO approaches have been explored as alternative computational paradigms \citep{cseker2022digital}.
+Theoretical work further connects PCP to selective coloring, weighted coloring, and independent-set variants \citep{zhu2020partition}, broadening both its structural understanding and algorithmic transferability.

+These developments make PCP a suitable abstraction for conflict-driven resource-allocation problems beyond optical networks, including spectrum assignment and EV charging scheduling \citep{kheiri2021constructing}.
+For the EV setting considered in this paper, the partition structure directly maps to the one-interval-per-vehicle requirement, while graph conflicts encode temporal and resource incompatibilities.
+This correspondence motivates adopting PCP as the core combinatorial model and integrating decomposition-based optimization with QAIA-enhanced pricing in our framework.